-The short take: this is European business politics in the age of digital wallet wars.
-Mobile payments and digital wallets have disrupted everything and traditional players, banks and card companies i.e. the real gatekeepers, are doing everything they can to keep the upper hand and force their own branding on Apple’s platform.
-In the European tradition, regulation is invariably the preferred method for keeping the status quo.
+This is European business politics in the age of digital wallet wars: mobile payments and digital wallets have disrupted everything and the traditional players, banks and card companies i.e. the real gatekeepers, are doing everything they can to keep the upper hand by using the open NFC argument to force their own branding on Apple’s platform in place of Apple Pay.